 - Forensic accounting

-- Forensic computer investigations
+- Forensic computer software examination and analysis

-- Forensic crime scene investigations
+- Crime scene investigations

-Following are resources for forensic investigations:
+Following are resources for conducting investigations in this area:

-- American Society of Crime Laboratory Directors – The ASCLD organization is dedicated to providing excellence in forensic science analysis through leadership in the management of forensic science
+- American Society of Crime Laboratory Directors – The ASCLD organization is dedicated to providing excellence in science analysis through leadership in the management of forensic science

 - American Society of Questioned Document Examiners – The purposes of the Society is to foster education, sponsor scientific research, establish standards, exchange experience, and provide instruction in the field of questioned document examination, and to promote justice in matters that involve questions about documents.